 Additional Information

-Training Resources – Improve your chances of getting licensed by completing a private investigator degree program, training course, or home study course.
+Training Resources – Improve your chances of getting licensed in NYC by completing a private investigator degree program, training course, or home study course.
 Learn what options are available to get the investigative knowledge necessary to get licensed.